CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 }
 ```

+### Exercise (10 minutes)

-> **Exercise:** Use a transparent border so that the width of each navigation menu item stays the same even when it is hovered or focused.
+Use a transparent border so that the width of each navigation menu item stays the same even when it is hovered or focused.

 ## Resources